Powered by Smartsupp

 Societal norms and expectations are the cause of stigmas around men's mental health.
 For generations, society taught men to hide their emotions.
 Society has passed down phrases like "man up" or "boys don't cry" as part of the cultural narrative.
 These messages discourage men from showing their feelings or seeking help when they face emotional struggles.
 As a result, it creates a barrier for men who may be struggling with their mental health.

-For those reasons, it is crucial to address this stigma head-on.
+For those reasons, it is crucial to address this issue head-on.
 Society needs to create a safe space where men feel comfortable discussing their mental health and seeking support.
-Let's explore those stigmas!
+In this section, we’ll break down the negative things around mental issues.

 Fear of being weak

-The first stigma around Men’s Mental Health Month is the fear of being weak.
+The first flaw around Men’s Mental Health Month is the fear of being weak.
 Men are often taught from a young age that expressing vulnerability is a sign of weakness.
-Phrases like "men don't cry" or "men up" made them think that they're failures if they seek help.
-In fact, this creates an internal conflict in that they must hide their problems and act tough in front of people.
+At the same time, it made them think that they're failures if they seek help.
+This creates an internal conflict in that they must hide their problems and act tough in front of people.
 As a result, this can lead to harder problems like stress or anxiety.

 Toxic masculinity

-Another stigma on Men’s Mental Health Month that is also a common issue is toxic masculinity.
-Toxic masculinity is the belief that men must act in a certain way to be considered "real men".
+Toxic masculinity is a form of dishonour to Men’s Mental Health Month.
+It’s the belief that men must act in a certain way to be considered "real men".
 This includes being dominant, taking control, and never showing emotions.
 Because of this, men often feel like they can’t show their sadness.
 Instead, they prefer to bottle up their feelings that might lead to anger since it's acceptable.
-After all, this toxic behaviour can affect men's lives and the way they deal with emotions.
+This toxic behaviour can affect men's lives and the way they deal with emotions.

 Pressure to be stoic

-Stoic is the other issue of Men's Mental Health Month.
+Stoicism is the other issue of Men's Mental Health Month.
 It's a trait to endure pain without showing feelings or complaining.
 This idea puts a lot of pressure on people, especially men.
 Men tend to feel like they have to hide what they're going through and deal with it on their own.
-Because of this, men often feel lonely or stressed.
+Because of this, men often feel lonely.

-Fear of judgment is another problem that needs to be raised in Men's Mental Health Month.
+Fear of judgement is another problem that needs to be raised in Men's Mental Health Month.
 Many men fear that opening up about their feelings will make people think they are weak.
 They worry that talking about mental health will make people call them "soft" or "less of a man".
 This fear makes it hard for them to share what they’re going through, even though they might need support.
-As a result, they often suffer in silence, feeling alone because they don't want to be seen as weak.
+As a result, they often suffer in silence because they don't want to be seen as weak.

 Social media pressures